ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## The Investment

 If the Investment Committee selects your idea Antler will invest €100,000 for a 12% equity stake in your company.

-But will pay €45,000 (+21% VAT) to cover the program fees.
+But you will pay €45,000 (+21% VAT) to cover the program fees.
 So you will get €45,550 transferred to your company’s bank account.
 You can also get the VAT (€10,041) from the tax authorities back in a month or two.

 ## The Program: Phase 2